codefuse-ai/Awesome-Code-LLM/README.md

 <img src='imgs/wordcloud.png' style='width: 100%; '>
 </p>

-This is the repo for our [TMLR](https://jmlr.org/tmlr/) survey [Unifying the Perspectives of NLP and Software Engineering: A Survey on Language Models for Code](https://arxiv.org/abs/2311.07989) - a comprehensive review of LLM researches for code.
-Works in each category are ordered chronologically.
-If you have a basic understanding of machine learning but are new to NLP, we also provide a list of recommended readings in [section 9](#9-recommended-readings).
-If you refer to this repo, please cite:
+This is the repo for our TMLR [code LLM survey](https://arxiv.org/abs/2311.07989).
+If you find this repo helpful, please support us by citing:

 ```
 @article{zhang2024unifying,